niess/calzone/docs/source/geometry.rst

 ~~~~~~~~~~~~~~

 A bounding envelope with a specified *shape*, whose size is determined by the
 bounded daughter volumes.
-The *safety* parameter (in cm) allows for extra space
+The *padding* parameter (in cm) allows for extra space
 around bounded objects.

 .. list-table:: Envelope items.